 - The accused became insolvent after the cheque was issued.

 - The offender can be punished with a monetary penalty which may be twice the amount of the cheque or imprisonment for a term which may be extended to two years or both.

 It is to be noted that if a drawer makes the required payment within 30 days from the date of receipt of the legal notice, or both the parties settle their dispute within that period, (Dayawati v.
-Yogesh Kumar Gosain) and file a quashing before the High Court with a settlement and complainant’s affidavit in support, or if the accused gets the complaint case quashed by the High Court on merit, in such a case, the accused is not held liable for the offence.
+Yogesh Kumar Gosain) and file a quashing before the High Court with a settlement and complainant’s affidavit in support, or if the accused gets the complaint case quashed by the High Court on merit, in such a case, the accused is not held liable for the offense.